Find Affordable College Courses

 Philadelphia, PA

 Our 2023 rankings named Temple University the most popular school in Pennsylvania for communication and journalism students working on their graduate certificate.
-Located in the large city of Philadelphia, Temple is a public college with a fairly large student population.
+Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.

 Women make up 90% of the communication and journalism majors at the school.